 Mission & Ethos

-Pure Planet were established with the mission of making “a renewably powered Britain” by making renewable energy more affordable and more accessible to British households.
-To achieve this they decided to sell energy at wholesale cost with zero marµkup.
-They only make a profit from charging a monthly membership fee.
-As a result, customers get access to the cheapest possible energy supply and Pure Planet still make a profit.
+Pure Planet was established with the mission of making “a renewably-powered Britain” by making renewable energy more affordable and more accessible to British households.
+To achieve this they decided to sell energy close to wholesale cost with supposedly zero markup.
+The provider only makes a profit from charging a monthly membership fee.
+As a result, customers get access to the cheapest possible energy supply and Pure Planet still makes a profit.

-They are also set up to be entirely digital to reduce running costs, and were the UK’s first app-only supplier.
-This means no expensive call centre, fewer staff and all customer service handled by artificial intelligence, through the Pure Planet mobile app and the automated chatbot.
+Pure Planet was also set up to be entirely digital to reduce running costs, and w tashe UK’s first app-only supplier.
+This means no expensive call centre, fewer staff and all customer service handled by artificial intelligence through the Pure Planet mobile app and the automated chatbot.

-They also believe in looking after their staff and running a happy workplace.
-They not only follow the Living Wage scheme to ensure staff are paid fairly, but also aim to recruit disabled people and those with health conditions to ensure positions are open to everyone.
-In fact, they were shortlisted for the “Happiest Workplace” award at the Wylde IA Happiest Workplace Competition - an award for companies “that go the extra mile to ensure their staff are cheerful and fulfilled.”
+It also believes in looking after its staff and running a happy workplace.
+Pure Planet not only follows the Living Wage scheme to ensure staff are paid fairly, but also aims to recruit disabled people and those with health conditions to ensure positions are open to everyone.
+In fact, it was shortlisted for the “Happiest Workplace” award at the Wylde IA Happiest Workplace Competition - an award for companies “that go the extra mile to ensure their staff are cheerful and fulfilled.”

 Pure Planet was launched in the spring of 2017 by a team of former Virgin Mobile founders including Andrew Ralston, Steven Day, Tom Alexander and Chris Alliott.
 This tech dream team also set up popular network EE and also previously ran Orange and T-mobile.

 Together, they came up with the idea to launch an affordable renewable energy supplier that uses technology to ensure low price, and partnered with BP to finance the business.
 BP own 25% of Pure Planet and handle the sourcing of renewable energy for their customers.